elavoie/ssb-tokens/ROADMAP.md

            [x] Simplify after having moved some operations to unspent [x] Validate (operation)
        [x] Unfollow (identities operation)
-       [ ] Streamline initial bootstrap and interop [x] Add 'init' command that initializes '~/.ssb-tokens' when missing [x] Require 'init' prior to running all other commands [ ] Enable ssbClient to use a different default path than '~/.APPNAME' [ ] identities create: should also give full permissions to all created ids to enable replication [x] Use a different local ssb-db for alpha release ('~/.ssb-tokens')
+       [x] Streamline initial bootstrap and interop
+           [x] Add 'init' command that initializes '~/.ssb-tokens' when missing [x] Require 'init' prior to running all other commands [x] Use a different local ssb-db for alpha release ('~/.ssb-tokens') [ ] Add automatic matching of token-types from token name for 'give' [ ] Update Documentation
+        [ ] README
+            [ ] Update with complete instruction for installation and bootstrap [ ] Clean-up unused commands
+            [ ] Manually check all README example applications [ ] Add link to API documentation
+        [ ] API
+            [ ] Second pass for clean up and consistency [ ] Paper
+       [ ] Implement simulator of ERC20 transactions
+       [ ] Measure performance
+       [ ] Optimize to run in reasonable time on Raspberry Pi 4 [ ] Update SSB-Tokens paper and submit to Middleware 2023

 # 3. Improvements towards 1.0
     [ ] Support for more use cases